-Envelopes are available at the end of the pews and may be placed in the parish collection containers.
+Our thanks to all who have supported the first appeal for the 2023-2024 financial year.
+Envelopes are still available from the table at the back of the church.
 Your contribution to the CWF is 100% tax deductible.
 Please print your name and address on the envelope if you wish to claim a tax deduction.